Coming home with empty arms is among the most painful and most common memories of parents affected by perinatal bereavement.

 The lack of culture on perinatal bereavement makes this crucial passage still a rarity in our hospitals, and as a result of this, mothers are encouraged to “not see” and “imagine” and “resign themselves that it is better this way”.

-For years CiaoLapo has been working to fill this care gap by developing specific care paths within the maternal-infant wards by making available the ultimate care tool, the memory box, free of charge .
+For many years, CiaoLapo has been working to fill this care gap by developing specific care pathways within maternal and child wards by making available, free of charge, the ultimate care tool, the memory box.

 The memory box project and how you can help too!